mgcooper/icemodel/test/README.md

-# Formal Test Suite
+# Test Suite

-This folder contains the formal performance and regression workflow for the public `icemodel` repo.
+This folder contains the public test runners, regression data, unit tests, and component benchmark material for the public `icemodel` repo.

 ## Layout